South Los Angeles

-South Los Angeles is a region in southwestern Los Angeles County, California, lying mostly within the city limits of Los Angeles, south of downtown.
+South Los Angeles is an urban region in southern Los Angeles County, California, United States, lying mostly within the city limits of Los Angeles, south of downtown.

 It is defined on Los Angeles city maps as a 16 sqmi rectangle.
 In 2003, the Los Angeles City Council renamed the area from South Central Los Angeles to its current name.

 The name South Los Angeles can also refer to a larger 51 sqmi region that includes areas within the city limits of Los Angeles as well as five unincorporated areas in the southern portion of Los Angeles County.

 Geography

 City of Los Angeles

 The City of Los Angeles delineates the South Los Angeles Community Plan area as an area of 15.5 sqmi.
 Adjacent communities include West Adams, Baldwin Hills, and Leimert Park to the west, and Southeast Los Angeles (the 26-neighborhood area east of the Harbor Freeway) on the east.

 Los Angeles Times Mapping Project

 According to the Los Angeles Times Mapping Project, the South Los Angeles region comprises 51 sqmi, consisting of 25 neighborhoods within the city of Los Angeles as well as three unincorporated neighborhoods in the county of Los Angeles.